Blogs

 Foreign interference

 The current Libyan status is worrying.
 The international community fears that the country could become the next Syria.
 The National Liberation Army, led by Haftar, is supported by the United Arab Emirates, hoping to stop the advance of the Muslim Brotherhood, which it considers a terrorist organization.
 It is also supported by Egypt and Russia, interested in controlling the country's energy resources.
-The Government of agreement National, with Fayez al-Sarraj as leader, represents the legitimate government for the international community (the UN recognizes it).
-Moreover, it is supported by the US and EU countries (except France), as well as Turkey and Qatar, which provide military support (especially the Turks).
-However, the United States and the EU defend the maritime borders of Greece and Israel against the Turkish desire project to build gas pipelines across the Mediterranean to supply itself.
+The Government of National agreement , with Fayez al-Sarraj as leader, represents the legitimate government for the international community (the UN recognizes it).
+Moreover, it is supported by the United States and the European Union countries (except France), as well as Turkey and Qatar, which provide military support (especially the Turks).
+However, the United States and the EU defend the maritime borders of Greece and Israel against the desired Turkish project to build gas pipelines across the Mediterranean to supply itself.

 The rapprochement between Haftar and France began in 2015.
 The European country tried to transform the LNA into a legitimate actor by assisting him with clandestine operatives, special forces and advisors.
 On July 20, 2016, Holland's France officially declared its military support for him after the killing of three French special forces soldiers in Benghazi at the hands of the GNA, which argued that it was a "violation of its national sovereignty."
 On July 25, 2019, the Paris Summit took place.
 Macron invited the two leaders to dialogue on peace and unity.
 France's greatest interest is to eradicate terrorism.

-On March 6, 2019, the Abu Dhabi agreement brought together the leaders of the most important sides in the Libyan war and emphasized several aspects: Libya as marital status, shortening of the transitional period of government, unification of state institutions (such as the Central Bank), cessation of hatred and its incitement, holding presidential and parliamentary elections by the end of the year, peaceful transfer of power, separation of powers and UN follow-up of the agreed points.
+On March 6, 2019, the Abu Dhabi agreement brought together the leaders of the most important sides of the Libyan war and emphasized several aspects: Libya as marital status, shortening of the government transition period, unification of state institutions (such as the Central Bank), the cessation of hatred and its incitement, the holding of presidential and parliamentary elections by the end of the year, the peaceful transfer of power, the separation of powers and the monitoring of the agreed points by the UN.
 The location of the meeting sample the strong involvement of the United Arab Emirates in this war, especially as an ally of General Haftar.
-The Persian Gulf country denied support for the attack in Tripoli that took place on March 31, 2020 by the LNA.
+The Persian Gulf country denied supporting the attack on Tripoli which took place on March 31, 2020 by the LNA.
 However, several Libyan media outlets stated that two military cargo planes arrived at the Emirati Al-Khadim airbase in the east of the Libyan city of Marj from Abu Dhabi's Sweihan airbase.

-On November 27, 2019, the agreement Maritime Border between the GNA and Turkey took place.
+On November 27, 2019, the Maritime Border agreement between the GNA and Turkey took place.
 Turkish President Erdogan and Fayez al-Sarraj signed two memorandums of understanding.
-They agreed on an 18.6 nautical mile limit, as a shared maritime border between Turkey and Libya and signed a military cooperation agreement whereby Ankara would send soldiers and weaponry.
-Instead of creating a new troop, which would take longer, Turkey offered a salary of $200 a month to fight in Libya as opposed to the $75 it gave for fighting in Syria.
+They agreed on an 18.6 nautical mile limit as a shared maritime border between Turkey and Libya and signed a military cooperation agreement whereby Ankara would send soldiers and weaponry.
+Instead of creating a new troop, which would take longer, Turkey offered a salary of $200 per month to fight in Libya as opposed to the $75 it gave for fighting in Syria.

 On January 6, the LNA took control of Sirte.
 This city is strategic as it is close to Libya's "average oil moon", a coastal strip where several important oil export terminals are located.